janexner/site-infrastructure-tests/README.md

 This test allows you to inject arbitrary Javascript code into the page and test whether it returns 'true'.

+*Note*: the parameters can be one single parameter, or a list of parameters.

 Example: "genericJavascript": "return true;"

+Example: "genericJavascript": [ "return true;", "return 1 == 1;" ]

 #### `genericJavascriptSetupAndCheckLater`